Skip to primary navigation Skip to content Skip to footer

 Scorpionfish

-The winner of Maui scuba diving the winner of camouflaged sea life goes to the scorpionfish.
+The winner of Maui scuba diving and the winner of camouflaged sea life go to the scorpionfish.
 They are nearly impossible to spot since they look distinctly like the rocks they perch on top of.
-Scorpionfish rate as one of the most poisonous creatures in the animal kingdom and the perfect reason not to touch anything underwater.
+Scorpionfish are rated as one of the most poisonous creatures in the animal kingdom and are the perfect reason not to touch anything underwater.
 Their spines contain a venomous mucus that is fatal to other animals but only extremely painful for humans.

 Ulae